spmallick/learnopencv/Variational-Autoencoder-TensorFlow/readme.md

 [<img src="https://learnopencv.com/wp-content/uploads/2022/07/download-button-e1657285155454.png" alt="download" width="200">](https://www.dropbox.com/sh/gj39qjvne6lsx5e/AADNlERXgARutPci9K_1be_Ha?dl=1)

-The repository also trains the Variational Autoencoder in Tensorflow framework on Fashion-MNIST and Cartoon dataset.
+The repository trains the Variational Autoencoder in Tensorflow framework on Fashion-MNIST and Cartoon dataset.
 The cartoon dataset can be download from [here](https://google.github.io/cartoonset/).

 The code is tested with: